-EUROPEAN CYCLING HOLIDAYS 2023 SWEDEN: CENTRAL LAKES & ISLANDS OR WEST COAST BIKE PATH 7-day or 8-day inn-to-inn easy to moderate SELF-GUIDED cycling tours
+EUROPEAN CYCLING HOLIDAYS 2024 SWEDEN: CENTRAL LAKES & ISLANDS OR WEST COAST BIKE PATH 7-day or 8-day inn-to-inn easy to moderate SELF-GUIDED cycling tours

 Get a taste of Sweden that many visitors rarely experience, cycling in one of the most bike-friendly countries in Europe, with hundreds of kilometres of cycle paths and dedicated cycle routes.
 Summer (June to August) offers long days, short nights, comfortable temperatures; spring brings blooming wildflowers; autumn colourful trees, wild berries ripening, and cinnamon buns in many local bakeries.
 These easy to moderate self-guided cycling tours offer two different sides of Sweden, both in landscape and culture.
 The first starts and ends in Stockholm and explores the rural landscapes and lush green meadows of Södermanland where there are few hills, and the cycling is mostly flat.
 There are castles and palaces to visit, and time to explore the small towns and pretty lakes.
 Viking sites, ancient runestones and rock carvings are on the agenda too, as is the pretty village of Trosa on the Baltic Sea with its iconic red houses and water views.
 Alternatively, explore the West Coast, cycling the Kattegattleden Bike Path, Sweden's first national bicycle trail, a 370-kilometre bicycle route alongside the Kattegat arm of the North Sea.
 The path crosses the Halland region, from Helsingborg to Gothenburg, past sandy beaches, through picturesque fishing villages and on small city bike paths with usually very little traffic.
 Explore historic places including the medieval town of Falkenberg, 13th Century Varberg Fortress and glimpse the Tudor-style, Arts & Crafts influenced Tjolöholm Castle across the Kungsbjacka Fjord, before ending your ride in the lively university city of Gothenburg.
-Vikings, Castles & Lakes from Stockholm 7-days/6-nights Departs every Sunday from May to September Cost from: \$2005 per person twin-share 28th May - 3rd June, 3rd September, 2023 \$2085 per person twin-share 4th - 17th June, 20th August - 2nd September, 2023 \$2165 per person twin-share 18th June - 19th August, 2023 Single supplement \$670 West Coast Kattegattleden Bike Path: Helsingborg - Gothenburg 8-days/7-nights Departs every Saturday from May to September Cost from: \$2285 per person twin-share 27th May - 2nd June, 2nd September, 2023 \$2365 per person twin-share 3rd - 16th June,19th August - 1st September, 2023 \$2440 per person twin-share 17th June - 18th August, 2023 Single supplement \$825 Includes: Accommodation with own bathroom in comfortable 3-4-star hotels, with breakfast included; hire of multi-geared touring bicycle; luggage transfers; detailed route notes and maps (1 set x per room); GPS data on request; emergency telephone assistance.
-Not included: Meals not mentioned, drinks, personal expenses, entrance fees, local city taxes (paid locally) bike helmet hire (not available) so we recommend you take your own for safety purposes.
+Vikings, Castles & Lakes from Stockholm 7-days/6-nights Departs every Sunday from May to September Cost from: \$2065 per person twin-share 26 May - 1 June, 1 September \$2145 per person twin-share 2 - 15 June, 18 - 31 August \$2225 per person twin-share 16 June - 17 August Single supplement \$825 West Coast Kattegattleden Bike Path: Helsingborg - Gothenburg 8-days/7-nights Departs every Saturday from May to September Cost from: \$2560 per person twin-share 25 - 31 May, 31 August - 7 September \$2640 per person twin-share 1 - 14 June, 17 - 30 August \$2720 per person twin-share 15 June - 16 August Single supplement \$955 Includes: Accommodation with own bathroom in comfortable 3- & 4-star hotels, with breakfast included, hire of multi-geared touring bicycle, luggage transfers, detailed route notes and maps (1 set x per room), GPS data on request, emergency telephone assistance.
+Stockholm tour includes ferry fees on route as indicated.
+Not included: Meals not mentioned, drinks, personal expenses, entrance fees, local city taxes (paid locally), bike helmet hire (not available) so we recommend you take your own for safety purposes.
+E-Bikes available on request for additional cost - please ask for details when booking.
 Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations

 STOCKHOLM: VIKINGS, CASTLES, LAKES & ISLANDS From Stockholm to Södertälje, Mariefred, Järna and Trosa This tour begins and ends in cosmopolitan Stockholm, an archipelago of 14 islands on Lake Mälaren.
 You are never far from water on this cycling tour, whether one of the many lakes and rivers of Södermanland, Lake Mälaren or the Baltic Sea.
 There is the chance to learn about Swedish history, from Viking times up until today, and to discover the royal palaces of Drottningholm, Gripsholm and Tullgarn.
-The route takes in parks and nature reserves, picturesque towns like Mariefred and Trosa and the lush green landscapes.
+The route takes in parks and nature reserves, picturesque towns like Mariefred and Trosa and lush green landscapes.
 Suggested itinerary: